David Mumford: Life

+Mumford first went to Unquowa School.
 He attended Phillips Exeter Academy, where he received a Westinghouse Science Talent Search prize for his relay-based computer project.
 Mumford then went to Harvard University, where he became a student of Oscar Zariski.
 At Harvard, he became a Putnam Fellow in 1955 and 1956.
 He completed his PhD in 1961, with a thesis entitled Existence of the moduli scheme for curves of any genus.